-- 1.1 This Standard Technique describes WPD policy for processing applications from customers, or their nominated installer, for the installation and connection of individual or multiple Low Carbon Technologies (Electric Vehicle Charge Points and/or Heat Pumps) (installed beyond the same point of supply) where any items have a rating greater than 32A per phase, onto WPD's low voltage distribution system. - 1.2 WPD will use the information provided by the customer or installer to assess the suitability of the existing network to supply the Electric Vehicle charging infrastructure.
-Suitability will be based upon the network's susceptibility to voltage fluctuations, flicker and harmonic voltage distortion, as well as ensuring it is kept within the designated thermal and voltage limits. - 1.3 This Standard Technique should also be read in conjunction with ST:SD5A, ST:SD5C, ST:SD5E, ST:SD5K, ST:SD5O, ST:SD5R, ST:SD6J, ST:TP21E, and ST:NC1P. - 1.4 Where this document and associated calculation tools do not cover the proposed installation of Low Carbon Technology, the Primary System Design power quality expert shall be consulted.
+- 1.1 This Standard Technique describes WPD policy for processing applications from customers, or their nominated installer, for the installation and connection of individual or multiple Low Carbon Technologies (Electric Vehicle (EV) Charge Points and/or Heat Pumps (HP)) (installed beyond the same point of supply) where any item has a rating greater than 32A per phase, onto WPD's low voltage distribution system. - 1.2 WPD will use the information provided by the customer or installer to assess the suitability of the existing network to supply the Low Carbon Technology.
+Suitability will be based upon the network's susceptibility to voltage fluctuations, flicker and harmonic voltage distortion, as well as ensuring it is kept within the designated thermal and voltage limits. - 1.3 This Standard Technique should also be read in conjunction with ST:SD1E, ST:SD4A, ST:SD4OA, ST:SD4OB, ST:SD5A, ST:SD5B, ST:SD5C, ST:SD5D, ST:SD5E, ST:SD5K, ST:SD5O, ST:SD5R, ST:SD6J, ST:TP21E, and ST:NC1P. - 1.4 Where this document and associated calculation tools do not cover the proposed installation of Low Carbon Technology, the regional Primary System Design power quality expert shall be consulted.